Semafor (website): Content

 Semafor's articles and newsletters are structured into short sections, each with a separate subtitle.
 The first section generally consists of a short summary of the relevant facts, followed by "The Reporter's View", a section containing analysis or an editorial by the writer of the article.
-Other common sections include "The View From," which describes perspectives from countries or parties involved in the story, and "Room for Disagreement," which explores why the writer's analysis may be wrong.
+Other common sections include "The View From", which describes perspectives from countries or parties involved in the story, and "Room for Disagreement", which explores why the writer's analysis may be wrong.
 The structure, which Semafor calls "Semaform", is intended to clearly separate fact from opinion.
-To allow journalists to cultivate direct relationships with their readers, bylines are displayed prominently.

 Semafor publishes a daily newsletter entitled Flagship that covers world news, as well as distinct newsletters focusing on Africa, U.S. politics and policy, business and finance, climate, international security, media, and technology.
-Each newsletter contains a regular feature called "One Good Text" in which journalists conduct one-question interviews with politicians, business executives, or other influential individuals via text message.
+Each newsletter contains a regular feature called "One Good Text" in which journalists conduct one-question interviews with politicians, business executives, and other notable individuals via text message.

 Events

 Events are a significant part of Semafor's operations: 30% of its revenue in 2022, its first year of operation, was generated by events.
+In 2025, events accounted for more than half of its revenue.
 Co-founder Justin B. Smith noted that part of the motivation for dedicating a large portion of operations to events was that traditional sources of revenue, such as subscriptions and advertising, take a long time to cultivate, while events provide an immediate source of income for a news startup.
 Even before launching, Semafor had already held 12 events, including one in July 2022 with Tucker Carlson and Taylor Lorenz that focused on polarization and trust within the news industry, and another in November 2022 called "Media, Government, and a Healthy Democracy" with Karine Jean-Pierre and Anthony Scaramucci.

 Semafor also hosted several live journalism event series.
 In December 2022, it hosted an event focusing on Africa to coincide with that year's U.S.–Africa Leaders Summit in Washington, D.C.
 The event featured interviews with Rwandan president Paul Kagame, U.S. trade representative Katherine Tai, and Qin Gang, China's ambassador to the U.S. Subsequent events included a "media summit" in April 2023 in New York City with Barry Diller, Chris Licht, Jen Psaki, Stephen A. Smith, and Kara Swisher, and a "World Economy Summit" in Washington, D.C., in April 2023 with National Economic Council director Lael Brainard and Microsoft president Brad Smith.